tellor-io/dataSpecs/types/HistoricalGasPrice.md

 ## Type Name

-`GasPriceOracle`
+`HistoricalGasPrice`

 ## Description

-This is a proposal for a new query type for reporting a gas price in gwei to the Tellor network.
-The query type will be called `GasPriceOracle`.
-Its main use case is for gas refunds: protocols will need an accurate estimate for the cost of historical user transactions in gas.
-Given its approach, this `GasPriceOracle` is best suited for refunding users an approximation of their gas spent according to an average of gas prices from that time period.
+This is a query type for reporting a gas price in gwei to the Tellor network.
+The query type will be called `HistoricalGasPrice.
+An Example use case is for gas refunds: protocols will need an accurate estimate for the cost of historical user transactions in gas.
+Given its approach, this `HistoricalGasPrice` is best suited for refunding users an approximation of their gas spent according to an average of gas prices from that time period.

 ## Query Parameters

-The parameters of the `GasPriceOracle` query type will be the `chainId` and `timestamp`
+The parameters of the `HistoricalGasPrice` query type will be the `chainId` and `timestamp`

 ```
 1. chainId